accordproject/techdocs/docs/advanced-latedelivery.md

 ### Load the Template

-To get started, download the `minilatedeliveryandpenalty` template archive from https://templates.accordproject.org/minilatedeliveryandpenalty@0.2.1.html
+To get started, head to the `minilatedeliveryandpenalty` template in the Accord Project Template Library at https://templates.accordproject.org/minilatedeliveryandpenalty@0.2.1.html and click the "Open In Template Studio" button.

-> If you are using a version of template studio running Cicero 0.10, you can download a compatible archive here: [minilatedeliveryandpenalty@0.1.1.cta](assets/advanced/minilatedeliveryandpenalty@0.1.1.cta)

-Head to [Template Studio](https://studio.accordproject.org/) to inspect and edit this initial clause template.
-In the navigation bar, click `New Template` and select `...from disk` to find the file and upload it.

 ![Advanced-Late-1](assets/advanced/late1.png)